 About CPA Exam

 - CPA stands for Certified Public Accountant.
 Uniform CPA Examination is a licensure examination and the 55 jurisdictions in US grant certifications to help people work as certified public accountants in their corresponding jurisdictions.
-The exam helps to permit only competent individuals to become licensed public accountants.
-This is required so that the interest of the public is protected and entry-level professionals are checked for skills and knowledge required for shouldering the responsibilities of the profession.
+The exam enables only competent individuals to become licensed public accountants.
+This is required, so that the interest of the public is protected and entry-level professionals are checked for skills and knowledge required for shouldering the responsibilities of the profession.
 There is no chance of your employment and professional development if you do not clear this exam.

 - AICPA (American Institute of Certified Public Accountants) is the national level organization for CPAs.
 It is responsible for determining the content of the Uniform CPA Examination, preparing its examination questions, scoring etc.

 - The National Association of State Boards of Accountancy (NASBA) is an association of territorial boards of accountancy.
 It is responsible for uniformity across US to promote interstate practice of CPAs.